-If you arrive in Canada, you might be able to do this at the airport.
+If you arrive in Canada early in the day, you might be able to do this at the airport.
 Otherwise, you can visit any of the Service Canada offices in your location to apply.
 This process should not take you more than 60 mins even with long queues.
 Ensure you take Be sure to bring your work or study permit with you.

 2. Register For Your Provincial Healthcare Insurance

 If you are a Canadian citizen or permanent resident, you may apply for public health insurance.
 This will give you free access to most health-care services.
 Each province and territory has their own health insurance plan.
 There may be restrictions on what you have access to depending on your immigration status.

 In some provinces you must wait, sometimes up to three months, before you can get government health insurance.
 If this is the case with your province, we suggest you get a private health insurance before you arrive in Canada.
 This is to ensure you are covered in case of health emergency.
 So, make sure you have private health insurance to cover your health-care needs during this waiting period.

 3. Set Up A Bank Account

 Another critical item on your “what to do in your first week in Canada” list is the opening of a bank account.
 Most bank accounts in Canada are not free.
 In fact, many account types will have charges that may be higher than you are used to.
 However, some of the banks have newcomers bank accounts where you are charged zero fees for some months.